Handbook of the Birds of the World: The Handbook of the Birds of the World Volume 4: Sandgrouse to Cuckoos (published in January 31, 1997)

+The Handbook of the Birds of the World Volume 5: Barn-owls to Hummingbirds (published in January 31, 1999)

-This volume was published in 1999.
+This volume was published in January 31, 1999.
 It has an introductory essay "Risk Indicators and Status Assessment in Birds" by Nigel J. Collar.
 Groups covered in this volume are as follows:

-Volume 6: Mousebirds to Hornbills
+The Handbook of the Birds of the World Volume 6: Mousebirds to Hornbills (published in January 31, 2001)

-This volume was published in 2001.
+This volume was published in January 31, 2001.
 It has an introductory essay "Avian Bioacoustics" by Luis Baptista and Don Kroodsma.
 Groups covered in this volume are as follows:

-Volume 7: Jacamars to Woodpeckers
+The Handbook of the Birds of the World Volume 7: Jacamars to Woodpeckers (published in April 30, 2002)

-This volume was published in 2002.
+This volume was published in April 30, 2002.
 It has an introductory essay "Extinct Birds" by Errol Fuller.
 Groups covered in this volume are as follows: